Utility-scale vs. Distributed Solar Power

 Large-scale solar power systems can range anywhere from over two Megawatts (MW) to over 25 MW.
 While the minimum size requirements differ, all of these arrays cover vast amounts of land.

 Large-scale solar requires acres of land for the solar farm installation.
 Since these systems need to connect to the grid to power homes and businesses, they typically aren’t installed too far from the grid’s most central infrastructure.

 Typically large-scale solar power systems either use photovoltaics or concentrated solar power (CSP).
 Photovoltaic solar uses solar panels to generate electricity.
 CSP uses mirrors and salt to generate heat, which transduces into usable electricity.

 Residential solar installations only use enough solar panels to produce the needed electricity for one home.
 These installations typically go on rooftops.
 However, some Reno homeowners with ample property opt-in for ground-mount installations.

 While most solar installations use photovoltaics, some use passive solar techniques instead or in addition to photovoltaics.
 One passive solar technique includes using passive solar design in the construction of the home, so it will naturally cool and heat itself.
-Others install solar water heaters or an active solar heating system such as radiant floor systems.
+Others install solar water heaters or active solar heating systems such as radiant floor systems.